-As working parents know: childcare is expensive!
+As working parents know, childcare is expensive.
 Whether the kids are in daycare, before or after school care, day camps, or other care, it can put a big dent in your wallet.
-Costs can range from $199 – $596 per week, depending on who cares for your child.
+In 2020, childcare costs ranged from $244 – $654 per week, depending on who cared for the child, or children.

 While most people think about getting healthcare benefits from their employer, such as insurance, a Flexible Spending Account (FSA) or Health Savings Account (HSA), there is another tax-advantaged account that can help people save money on childcare.
 The account is known as a Dependent Care Assistance Plan (DCAP), or Dependent Care FSA.